- Medicare Part D prescription drug coverage

 - Things to know once you’ve chosen a Part D drug plan

 - Frequently asked questions

 - More information from your American Cancer Society

 Getting help to pay Medicare Part A and/or Part B premiums (the Medicare Savings Programs)

 You may be able to get help paying for your Medicare coverage.

 Some states have programs that can help you pay for premiums, deductibles, and co-pays.
 These programs help people with Medicare who have low incomes and limited resources (see note below).
 The names of the programs and how they work vary from state to state.
-In most cases, to qualify for one of the Medicare Savings Program, you must do all of these:
+In most cases, to qualify for one of the Medicare Savings Program in 2013, you must do all of these: